andy-schwedler/andy-schwedler/README.md

 An app to capture moments from BootCamp.
 Creating, editing & deleting content is essential.
 The search and a pre-sorted selection make it easy for the user to relive specific moments.
 </p>
-<ul align="center"> please have a look at my recent repositories:
+<ul> please have a look at my latest repository:
-  <li align="center">My capstone project are the Beaver memories</li>
+  <li>capstone project - Beaver memories</li>
   </ul>

-The other repositories are not relevant and do not represent my skill level, but they show my progress over the time.
+The remaining repositories are not relevant and do not represent my current skill level, but they show my progress over the time.